Nucc/lucie/README.md

 end
 </pre>

-Controller stores the new domain and its base host in Host model.
+Controller stores the new domain and its base host is in Host model.
 It uses the `nginx/vhost` template to generate a new configuration file on `@server` at `/etc/nginx/vhosts/#{domain}`.
 After configuration is generated it reloads nginx.

 The host model is an XML configuration that looks like this: